atar9500/eslint-plugin-modular-architecture/docs/rules/modules-enagement.md

 // Inside file: ./src/app/components/App.tsx

 /**
- * This WOULD NOT work ❌
+ * This is INCORRECT ❌
  */
 import FooBar from '~/foobar/inner/folder/FooBar.tsx';

 /**
- * This WOULD work ✅
+ * This is CORRECT ✅
  */
 import FooBar from '~/foobar/inner/FooBar.tsx';
 ```